Skënder Rizaj

-Skënder Rizaj (Serbian: Скендер Ризај, Skender Rizaj) (14 March 1930 – 28 November 2021) was a Kosovar Albanian scholar and historian born in Peja, Kingdom of Yugoslavia).
-He specialised in the Ottoman period of Balkan's history.
+Skënder Rizaj (Serbian: Скендер Ризај, Skender Rizaj) (14 March 1930 – 28 November 2021) was a Kosovar Albanian scholar and historian.

 Career

+Rizaj was born in Peć, Kosovo, Kingdom of Yugoslavia on 14 March 1930.
+He finished primary and high school in his hometown and completed normal school in 1946-1947.
 Rizaj earned his BA in History from Skopje University in 1956 and his doctorate from Sarajevo University in 1965.
-He was one of the founders of the Department of History of the University of Pristina, where he taught from 1965 until he retired in 1987.
-He also worked as a Special Consultant for Turkish State Archives in Istanbul from 1989 to 1990.
-In 2010, Rizaj was awarded as "Educator Emeritus" by the Kosovan government.
+He was one of the founders of the Department of History at the University of Pristina, where he taught from 1965 until he retired in 1987.
+Additionally, he also worked as a Special Consultant for Turkish State Archives in Istanbul from 1989 to 1990.
+In 2010, Rizaj was awarded the title of "Educator Emeritus" by the Kosovan government.